ermongroup/cs228-notes/inference/jt/index.md

 - *Using variable elimination*: One can show that running the VE elimination algorithm implicitly generates a junction tree over the variables.
 Thus it is possible to use the heuristics we previously discuss to define this ordering.

+## Loopy belief propagation

+As we have seen, the junction tree algorithm has a running time that is potentially exponential in the size of the largest cluster (since we need to marginalize all the cluster's variables).
+For many graphs, it will be difficult to find a good junction tree, applying the algorithm will not be possible.
+In other cases, we may not need the exact solution that the junction tree algorithm provides; we may be satisfied with a quick approximate solution instead.

+Loopy belief propagation (LBP) is another technique for performing inference on complex (non-tree structure) graphs.
+Unlike the junction tree algorithm, which attempted to efficiently find the exact solution, LBP will form our first example of an approximate inference algorithm.

+### Definition for pairwise models

+Suppose that we a griven an MRF with pairwise potentials{% sidenote 1 'Arbitrary potentials can be handled using an algorithm called LBP on *factor graphs*.
+We will include this material at some point in the future'%}.
+The main idea of LBP is to disregard loops in the graph and perform message passing anyway.
+In other words, given an ordering on the edges, at each time $$t$$ we iterate over a pair of adjacent variables $$x_i, x_j$$ in that order and simply perform the update
+{% math %}
+m^{t+1}_{i\to j}(x_j) = \sum_{x_i} \phi(x_i) \phi(x_i,x_j) \prod_{\ell \in N(i) \\ j} m^{t}_{\ell \to i}(x_i).
+{% endmath %}

+We keep performing these updates for a fixed number of steps or until convergence (the messages don't change).
+Messages are typically initialized uniformly.

+### Properties

+This heuristic approach often works surprisingly well in practice.
+{% marginfigure 'mp1' 'assets/img/lbp-performance.png' 'Marginals obtained via LBP compared to true marginals obtained from the JT algorithm on an intensive care monitoring task.
+Results are close to the diagonal, hence very similar.'%}
+In general, however, it may not converges and its analysis is still an area of active research.
+We know for example that it provably converges on trees and on graphs with at most one cycle.
+If the method does converge, its beliefs may not necessarily equal the true marginals, although very often in practice they will be close.

+We will return to this algorithm later in the course and try to explain it as a special case of *variational inference* algorithms.